Wickwood-LLC/simpleads/README.txt

 Features:

-- Customizable groups for different ad types
+- Customizable groups for different ad types.

-- Automatically generates ad blocks for different ad types
+- Automatically generates ad blocks for different ad types.

-- Many configuration options for individual ad blocks including ad size and number of ads to display in a block
+- Many configuration options for individual ad blocks including ad size and number of ads to display in a block.

-- Convenient dashboard for quick review of active ads
+- Convenient dashboard for quick review of active ads.

 - User-friendly ad scheduler makes it easy to schedule ad activation and expiration.
-(Enter Activation or Expiration Date by typing Now, +1 week, +1 year, etc..)
+(Enter Activation or Expiration Date by typing Now, +1 week, +1 year, etc..).

 - Capture useful statistics including ad impressions, clicks for 1 hours, one day, one week, one month, 3 months, 6 months, 1 year,